peii14/kyc-hyperledger-fabric/README.md

 🛠️ **Tech Stack**

-•	Hyperledger Fabric: Permissioned blockchain for securing and sharing KYC data.
+•	**Hyperledger Fabric**: Permissioned blockchain for securing and sharing KYC data.
-•	Docker: For setting up and managing the Hyperledger Fabric network.
+•	**Docker**: For setting up and managing the Hyperledger Fabric network.
-•	Node.js: Server-side programming and API interaction with the blockchain.
+•	**Node.js**: Server-side programming and API interaction with the blockchain.
-•	Chaincode: Smart contract implementation in Hyperledger Fabric.
+•	**Chaincode**: Smart contract implementation in Hyperledger Fabric.

 🧑‍💻 **Getting Started**